Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.0i New beta release

--  Additional significant databse improvements when adding playlists to the Kodi database.
+-  Additional significant database improvements when adding playlists to the Kodi database.
 Moved from a database commit per item to a commit per playlist fetch from Mezzmo.